 What can I study?

-You may enrol in almost any of the units offered at Monash Malaysia if you have the required academic background, have satisfied the pre-requisites of the units and your study plan is approved by your faculty.
+You may enrol in almost any of the units (subjects) offered at Monash Malaysia if you have the required academic background and have satisfied the pre-requisites of the units.

 Our courses are accredited by the professional bodies in Malaysia and Australia, for example, our psychology units are recognised by the Australian Psychology Accreditation Council (APAC).
 Our accounting units are accredited by the Malaysian Institute of Certified Public Accountants, the Association of Certified Chartered Accountants (ACCA) and including professional associations in Australia.

 We encourage you to undertake multidisciplinary studies by selecting units across different study areas that fit your academic progression at your home university.
 A wide selection of units offered by seven of our outstanding schools is available for your selection.
 For example, if you are studying the Bachelor of Science, you may wish to select units in journalism or if you are a Bachelor of Arts student, you may be interested to understand business analytics.
 Similarly, an Engineering student may want to learn about the cultural and social intricacies within South East Asia.
 These opportunities are available at Monash Malaysia.

 Areas of study and interesting units